wix/Detox/docs/Guide.DebuggingInXcode.md

+---
+id: Guide.DebuggingInXcode
-# Debugging Apps in Xcode During a Test
+title: Debugging Apps in Xcode During a Test
+---

 > Advanced users might need to natively debug their app inside Xcode during a Detox test.
 This is mostly useful for invesigating weird crahses or when contributing to Detox itself.